 This is the single most significant thing you can do to start immediately winning more debates.

-Instead of only worrying about winning your arguments, or focusing only on line-by-line coverage, acknowledge and accept that you aren’t going to win every point.
+Instead of only worrying about winning your arguments, or focusing only on line-by-line coverage, acknowledge and accept that you aren’t going to win every single point.
 Trying to is futile, and almost always results in shallow clash.
-Instead, directly compare your arguments to those of your opponents.
-Why are yours better?
+Instead, group arguments and make comparisons.
+Why are your arguments better?
 Maybe your evidence post-dates, is from a more reliable source, is comparative, or is more probable based on factors uncovered by the rest of the debate.

 A good way to start doing this is to read your opponents’ evidence.
 Lots of people read evidence that is tremendously power-tagged.
 Finding these instances and exploiting them is the easiest possible way to do direct comparison of claims.
 But don’t forget to go deeper!